Pork rind: Costa Rica

-Preparation could change from using pig fat as base, boiling and later frying, but many prefer using a wok-like pot and wood-fire cooking.
+Preparation could change from using pig fat as a base, boiling, and later frying, but many prefer using a wok-like pot and wood-fire cooking.

 Mexico

 Mexico is one of the world's largest producers and consumers of pork rinds, known as chicharrones.
 It may still have fat attached, called in Spanish chicharrón con manteca or chicharrón con "gordito" in central México.

 It is commonly served in homes across Mexico.
-It can be served in a soup sometimes called chicharrón con chile (pork rind with chilli sauce) or salsa de chicharrón (pork rind sauce).
+It can be served in a soup sometimes called chicharrón con chile (pork rind with chili sauce) or salsa de chicharrón (pork rind sauce).
 It is often served as an appetizer, or even offered as a snack at family reunions.
 However, chicharrones can be purchased on the street and are usually eaten with hot sauce and lime juice.

 One popular breakfast is salsa de chicharron, (also chicharrón con chile or just chicharrón in some regions) cooked in green tomato or tomato salsa spiced with epazote.
 If the liquid is drained, the pork rind can be used in tacos, either as fast food products or kitchen-made.

-The dryness in pork rind pairs with humidity and softness in pico de gallo (diced tomato, avocado, onion, cilantro [coriander leaf], and chili mix) and both are often paired to fill a corn tortilla as taco.
+The dryness in pork rind pairs with humidity and softness in pico de gallo (diced tomato, avocado, onion, cilantro [coriander leaf], and chili mix), and both are often paired to fill a corn tortilla as a taco.

-A byproduct in frying rinds is the decanted residues in fryer called asiento or boronas (grounds).
-The process requires uniformly cooking rinds, and while the product dehydrates, it cracks, losing small pieces, which are collected afterwards and become a thick, fatty salsa, that can be mixed as an ingredient in other salsa de chicharrón recipes or used for its flavor and fat in pan frying.
+A byproduct in frying rinds is the decanted residues in the fryer called asiento or boronas (grounds).
+The process requires uniformly cooking rinds, and while the product dehydrates, it cracks, losing small pieces, which are collected afterward and become a thick, fatty salsa, that can be mixed as an ingredient in other salsa de chicharrón recipes or used for its flavor and fat in pan frying.
 The second byproduct in frying rinds is lard.